 In a time when the stock market is seemingly more volatile then ever before, less Americans are concerned with fluctuations on Wall Street.
 Only 2.70 percent expressed this as their top concern, while that percentage was 5.29 percent last year.

 Earning a spot on this year’s list were virtual currencies, which have become the top financial priority for 2.60 percent of Americans heading into 2018.

 >> Read More: How to invest in Bitcoin

 In one of the more surprising results from this poll, less people are using some sort of financial management technology as compared to last year.
 Last year, 58.34 percent of respondents said they were using some piece of technology to help manage their finances.
 This year, that percentage dropped to 46.00 percent.

 During a time when technology is seemingly being used for everything and replacing human brainpower, less people are turning to automation to help juggle their finances.
-Perhaps last year represented the high water mark for financial management technology, or perhaps this year's results represented an outlier.
+Perhaps last year represented the high water mark for personal finance software, or perhaps this year’s results represented an outlier.
 Either way, it will be interesting to see how the results come in next year.